Wimmics/SameLive/README.md

 # SameLive

-This program consist in discovering equivalence links for a given set of URIs dynamically and online with SPARQL queries.
+This program consists in discovering equivalence links for a given set of URIs dynamically and online with SPARQL queries.

 ## Setup